-Help your workforce save
+Help your workforce build emergency savings

+Emergency savings are critical to a person’s financial well-being.
 A lack of short-term savings causes financial stress and can result in significant financial hardship when the unexpected happens.
 Without a cash cushion, people are less able to save for education, homeownership, retirement, and other long-term goals.

 Cut down on hassle and help your workers save automatically.
 Allow them to split their paychecks, so they can put a portion of their pay in a checking account and a portion in a savings account.
 If this is an option you already offer, help more people take advantage of it:

 - Remind workers periodically about the availability of splitting paychecks and the benefits.